tlswg/tls13-spec/draft-ietf-tls-tls13.md

 server SHOULD send only the extensions necessary for the client to generate a correct ClientHello pair.

-Upon receipt of a HelloRetryRequest, the client MUST first verify that the "selected_group" field does not identify a group which was not in the original ClientHello.
-If it was present, then the client MUST abort the handshake with a fatal "handshake_failure" alert.
+Upon receipt of a HelloRetryRequest, the client MUST first verify that the "selected_group" field corresponds to a group which was provided in the "supported_groups" extension in the original ClientHello.
+It MUST then verify that the "selected_group" field does not correspond to a group which was provided in the "key_share" extension in the original ClientHello.
+If either of these checks fails, then the client MUST abort the handshake with a fatal "handshake_failure" alert.
 Clients SHOULD also abort with "handshake_failure" in response to any second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).

-[[OPEN ISSUE: Ambiguous/confusing language ("in the original ClientHello" could refer to either in the "supported_groups" or "key_share" extension);
-separate PR pending with revisions to clarify]]

-Otherwise, the client MUST send a ClientHello with a new KeyShareOffer extension to the server.
-The KeyShareOffer MUST append a new KeyShare which is consistent with the "selected_group" field to the groups in its original KeyShareOffer.
+Otherwise, the client MUST send a ClientHello with a new KeyShare extension to the server.
+The client MUST append a new KeyShareEntry list which is consistent with the "selected_group" field to the groups in its original KeyShare.

-Upon re-sending the ClientHello and receiving the server's ServerHello/KeyShareOffer, the client MUST verify that the selected CipherSuite and NamedGroup match that supplied in the HelloRetryRequest.
+Upon re-sending the ClientHello and receiving the server's ServerHello/KeyShare, the client MUST verify that the selected CipherSuite and NamedGroup match that supplied in the HelloRetryRequest.